Frequently Asked Questions – Texas Family Law

 Do other states use the same formula to determine child support?

-No. Every state in the Union is different when determining an Obligor’s child support obligation.
+Every state in this country is different when determining an Obligor's child support obligation.
 Therefore, if you have a child support obligation in another state, you should contact an attorney in that state to discuss the formula for that specific state.

 Can I take into account the Obligee's income in determining child support?

-No. In Texas, you cannot take into account the Obligee’s income in determining the Obligor’s child support obligation.
-In many cases, the Obligee’s income is irrelevant in calculating child support, however, in situations where both parents are sharing custody of the child 50/50, then the Court may take both parties’ income into consideration when calculating their respective child support obligation.
+No. In Texas, you cannot take into account the Obligee's income in determining the Obligor's child support obligation.
+In most cases, the Obligee's income is irrelevant in calculating child support.

 When may I modify my child support?

-Generally, you may modify your child support when there has been a significant change in circumstances or when the Obligor’s income has changed significantly that the child support would be increased or reduced by 20% or $100.00, whichever is greater.
+Generally, you may modify your child support when there has been a significant change in circumstances to warrant a modification or when the Obligor's income has changed significantly that the child support would be increased or reduced by 20% or $100.00, whichever is greater.
 However, you should consult an attorney to discuss your specific facts to determine the appropriate time to modify your child support.

 If I do not want to receive direct payments and want someone else to monitor payments, what can I do?

-If you have been receiving child support directly from the Obligor and wish to have it go through a third-party, you have some choices available to you.
-In Texas, you may also go through the Office of the Attorney General to monitor and process payments.
-Their services are free but very slow.
+If you have been receiving child support directly from the obligor and wish to have it go through a third-party, you should through the Texas Child Support Disbursement Unit (TXSDU).
+The TXSDU is managed by the Office of the Attorney General.
+You would have to get a court order requiring child support to be garnished from the obligor's employer and sent through the TXSDU to you.
 In each county, there may also be local child support registry to support the courts.
 These county registries will also charge a fee to process and monitor payments.

 Can I have the child support garnished from the Obligor's wages?

-In Texas, garnishment of an Obligor’s wages is mandatory.
+In Texas, it is mandatory that an obligor's wages be garnished.
 There are some exceptions to this rule, but this is on a case-by-case basis.

 What happens if the Obligor does not pay his or her child support?